 To get out of the wicked circle and get a clear idea what your hair type is, you need to refuse from permanent curling, straightening treatments, and even using heat tools for at least a few months.
-To speed up the transition to your natural hair texture, you can cut off hair damaged by heat or chemicals.
+To speed up the transition to your natural hair texture, you can cut off hair that is damaged by heat or chemicals.

-If you haven’t used any perms and didn’t engage in frequent styling with hot tools, it might be enough to wash your hair with a gentle shampoo and allow it to dry naturally without the use of blow-dryers or even towels before inspecting your hair type.
+If you haven’t used any perms and didn’t engage in frequent styling with hot tools, it might be enough to wash your hair with a gentle shampoo and allow it to dry naturally (without the use of blow-dryers or even towels) before inspecting your hair.
 A simple 5-step experiment that will help you know if you might have any curls in your hair after just one wash is described here.

-Another thing to keep in mind is that it’s normal to have more than just one type of hair!
-You can have a combination of waves and curl shapes in your hair.
-However, do not get discouraged here: these types will be close and will share basic hair care rules.
+Another thing to keep in mind is that it’s normal to two different hair types at once!
+However, do not get discouraged here: these types will be close and will share basic maintenance rules.
 Read on to know them all.

 1A hair is completely straight and tends to be extremely flat, thin, with little to no body, but with a noticeable shine to it.
 It is quite rare but many Asian women fall within this category.

 1A hair is almost impossible to curl.
 If you want to add texture to this type of hair, go for dry shampoos or other texturising products.
-At the same time, better skips hair care oils and sprays, as they can cause excessive grease and oiliness to the already oily hair type.
+At the same time, better skip hair care oils and sprays, as they can cause excessive grease and oiliness to the already oily hair type.

 Type 1B is straight but not as flat as 1A and is characterized by its medium texture.
 It can hold a curl, especially at the ends, and it has more body and texture.

 Again, you need to avoid heavy butters and serums and frequent shampooing, especially if your straight hair is fine.
 Instead, learn to add volume to the crown to make hair look full and alluring.